Inhomogeneous conformal field theory out of equilibrium: Concluding remarks

 \section{Concluding remarks}

-We defined and studied inhomogeneous CFT and showed how exact analytical results for such models out of equilibrium can be obtained using projective unitary representations of diffeomorphisms and smooth maps.
-In particular, we derived explicit formulas for the inhomogeneous dynamics and the thermal and electrical conductivities, which generalize well-known results for standard CFT.
+In this paper, we defined inhomogeneous conformal field theory as a 1+1-dimensional CFT with a smooth position-dependent velocity $v(x)$ explicitly breaking translation invariance.
+We showed how exact analytical results for such models out of equilibrium can be obtained using projective unitary representations of diffeomorphisms and smooth maps.
+In particular, we derived explicit formulas for the inhomogeneous dynamics and for the thermal and electrical conductivities, which generalize well-known results for standard CFT.

-The conductivities were computed in two ways: The first based on a dynamical approach, and the second using a Green-Kubo formula.
+The conductivities were computed in two ways: The first based on a dynamical approach and the second using a Green-Kubo formula that we derived.
 We stress that the equivalence between these two is non-trivial.
-The first is fully dynamical, here based on a quantum quench from initial states defined by kink-like inverse-temperature and chemical-potential profiles, while the second has equilibrium current-current correlation functions as its only ingredients.
-On general grounds, they must be equivalent, cf.\ \cite{Spo2}, but verifying this is not straightforward.
-In particular, when deriving \eqref{D_th_ka_th_reg_iCFT} using the dynamical approach, it becomes clear that the factor $1 + ({\o\b}/{2\pi})^2$ is due to a quantum anomaly that originates from the Schwinger term in \eqref{Virasoro_alg_pos_space} and that appears ubiquitously in CFT, cf.\ Appendix~\ref{App:Virasoro-Bott}.
+The first is fully dynamical, here based on a quantum quench from initial states with inverse-temperature and chemical-potential profiles given by a kink-like function $W(x)$, while the second is based on equilibrium current-current correlation functions.
+On general grounds, they must be equivalent, cf.\ \cite{Spo2}, but verifying this is not straightforward; see, e.g., \cite{IlPe} for a discussion of such an equivalence between dynamically computed Drude weights and Green-Kubo-type formulas for one-dimensional lattice fermions and \cite{HeTe, MPT} for a review and recent related results for gapped quantum systems.
+In particular, when deriving \eqref{D_th_ka_th_reg_iCFT} using the dynamical approach, it becomes clear that the factor $1 + ({\o\b}/{2\pi})^2$ is due to a quantum anomaly originating from a Schwinger term [see \eqref{Virasoro_alg_pos_space}] which appears ubiquitously in CFT.
 This observation would not be evident from the Green-Kubo approach, even if the final expressions are the same.
-As discussed in the introduction, the physical significance of this quantum anomaly includes a generalization of the Wiedemann-Franz law within inhomogeneous CFT to finite times.
-Moreover, we note that $D_{\textnormal{th}}$ in \eqref{D_th_ka_th_reg_iCFT} and $D_{\textnormal{el}}$ in \eqref{D_el_s_el_reg_iCFT} are the same universal results as in standard CFT, see, e.g., \cite{GLM}, while $\Re \ka_{\textnormal{th}}^{\textnormal{reg}}(\o)$ and $\Re \ka_{\textnormal{el}}^{\textnormal{reg}}(\o)$ are non-universal since they depend on the details of $W(x)$ and $v(x)$.
+As discussed in Sect.~\ref{Sec:Introduction}, the physical significance of this quantum anomaly includes a generalization of the Wiedemann-Franz law within inhomogeneous CFT to finite times.
+Moreover, we note that $D_{\mathrm{th}}$ in \eqref{D_th_ka_th_reg_iCFT} and $D_{\mathrm{el}}$ in \eqref{D_el_s_el_reg_iCFT} are the same universal results as in standard CFT, see, e.g., \cite{GLM}, while $\Re \ka_{\mathrm{th}}^{\mathrm{reg}}(\o)$ and $\Re \s_{\mathrm{el}}^{\mathrm{reg}}(\o)$ are non-universal since they depend on the details of the functions $W(x)$ and $v(x)$.
+Finally, we also computed conductivities $\ka_{\mathrm{th}}(p, \o; x')$ and $\s_{\mathrm{el}}(p, \o; x')$ as the linear responses to perturbations at position $x'$, which exhibit the same quantum anomaly but whose real regular parts are independent of the details of the perturbations.